-You can setup your own custom reminders with your own motivational wording, so you don’t forget to keep up with journaling.
+You can setup custom reminders with your own motivational wording, so you don’t forget to keep journaling.

-You can also set ones at a specific time of the day, like “It’s time for breakfast!” or “Your eating window is closing for today!” for us intermittent fasters.
+You can also set reminders at a specific time of day, like “It’s time for breakfast!” or “Your eating window is closing for today!” for us intermittent fasters.

 To enable these, simply tap on the reminder button in the top bar or in settings.

 This function uses the same technology as notifications, so it will ask you to enable notifications for the app.
-(Don’t worry, we rarely send push notifications ourselves, so it will be mostly only yours showing up.)
+(Don’t worry, we rarely send push notifications, so it will be mostly only yours showing up.)

 Add ate to your phone’s home screen.

 This can be helpful for the first week or so.
 Just move the ate app icon to your home screen, that way it will always be there to remind you to use it.

 Pro tip: You can even add it to the navigation bar to make journaling a breeze.

 So what if you still forget to snap a picture, no worries!